 „Verrückte Sprache und ausgeschmückte Worte“ – Zum buddhistischen Diskurs über den Wert der Literatur im Rahmen der Genji-Rezeption des 12.
 Jahrhunderts

-• Sebastian Balmes (Autor/in)
+• Sebastian Balmes (Auteur)

 Ludwig-Maximilians-Universität München